matthewkling/phylospatial/README.md

   null model randomizations.
 - `ps_dissim()` calculates a pairwise community phylogenetic beta diversity matrix.
+- `ps_ordinate()` performs a community ordination to reduce the dimensionality of the data set.
 - `ps_regions()` clusters sites into phylogenetically similar biogeographic regions.
 - `ps_prioritize()` performs a spatial optimization to identify